 As far as we know, this is the first survey of minority science writers.
 The NASW, for example, does not collect gender or race data from its members, although executive director Tinsley Davis says the association is considering adding these questions to the annual membership renewal survey.
 A compensation survey the association’s Freelance Committee conducted last year, which drew more than 600 replies, included a question on gender, but not one on race or ethnicity.

 I hope this survey convinces science writers’ organizations that it would be worthwhile to collect more data on the racial and ethnic makeup of their members and the professional experiences of science writers of color.
 I thought the respondents to this survey had interesting answers to offer, and brought up important questions for future surveyors.

 * Updated September 25, 2014: In the story, we made the point that the diversity survey garnered only 46 responses, while a NASW salary survey conducted last year received 618.
-Tinsley Davis, the NASW’s executive director, emailed us to point out that the two surveys may have had different reach in part because of their distribution methods.
+Tinsley Davis, NASW’s executive director, emailed us to point out that the two surveys may have had different reach in part because of their distribution methods.
 The NASW salary survey’s outreach attempted to contact all NASW members, many of whom aren’t signed up for the listserv we emailed.
-We may have had better luck had we worked with the NASW to reach all members; we regret we didn’t think to do so this time.
+We may have had better luck had we worked with NASW to reach all members; we regret we didn’t think to do so this time.
 Still, it is difficult to know which survey’s distribution was wider.
-Ours also included other science writers’ groups, which may have included people who are not in the NASW.
+Ours also included other science writers’ groups, which may have included people who are not in NASW.
 Our thanks to Davis for her email.

-Guest contributor Francie Diep is a freelance science journalist and contributing writer for Popular Science online.
+Francie Diep is a freelance science journalist and contributing writer for Popular Science online.
 Her work has appeared in Scientific American, the New York Times, and elsewhere.
 Follow her on Twitter @franciediep.